pbalduino/menios/road_to_microkernel.md

 - Move non-critical drivers first
 - Keep monolithic option available
 - Incremental testing at each step
+- Promote the existing PID 1 init process into the first userspace service manager, then expand its responsibilities as drivers move out

 ### 2. Hybrid Phase
 - Run some services in userspace